c4miloarriagada/Calendar/README.md

 import { Calendar } from 'solid-calendar'
 ```

-2. Create a signal with empty object
+2. Create a signal with the shape of your type

 ```
 import type { SingleDate } from 'solid-calendar'